Acellera/htmd/doc/source/tutorials/adaptive/adaptive-bandit.md

 ## Getting started

-This tutorial shows you how to properly set up an `AdaptiveBandit` project, highlighting the main differences with respect to standard adaptive sampling.
+This tutorial shows how to set up an `AdaptiveBandit` project, highlighting the main differences with respect to standard adaptive sampling.
 As an example, we will perform some folding simulations using the chicken villin headpiece (PDB: 2F4K).

 Let's start by importing HTMD and the {py:class}`~htmd.adaptive.adaptivebandit.AdaptiveBandit` class: